cmwilson21/cmwilson21/README.md

   * [Hear All About It](https://github.com/cmwilson21/hear-all-about-it) - a news aggregator.
   * [Headlines Up](https://github.com/cmwilson21/headlines-up) - a game where you guess which headline was written by which news source. **Very early work in progress**

 - ⌨️ Open Source Contributor.
   - [GitHub Docs](https://github.com/github/docs/pulls?q=is%3Apr+author%3Acmwilson21)

-- 🌱 I’m learning **Redux, Jest, and TypeScript.**
+- 💻 Current Interests: **Redux, Jest, and TypeScript.**

 <!-- <h3 align="left">Connect with me:</h3>